michsa/scripts/README.md

 Automates git initialization with user profiles.
 Useful if you have multiple Github accounts and you're sick of setting `git config --local` properties every time. `ginit` is able to set the **user.name**, **user.email**, and **SSH remote origin** for your repository.

 All arguments are optional.
 If you don't input a profile name, it will prompt you for one.
 You can still skip it; `ginit` will then initialize and configure the repository with only the arguments given.
 If you give it a profile that doesn't exist, `ginit` will create it and then run through the config options NPM-style.
-If you give it a profile that *does* exist, it will **update it** with whatever other arguments you include, and use the result to configure the repository.
+If you give it a profile that *does* exist, `ginit` will **update it** with whatever other arguments you include, and use the result to configure the repository.

 Profiles are stored in the `~/.ginit` directory.
-To remove a profile or any of its settings, you must delete or modify its file in `~/.ginit/`.
+Currently, `ginit` itself can only create or add to profiles -- to *remove* a profile or any of its settings, you must manually delete or modify its file in `~/.ginit/`.

 ### Options